-The Assistant Headmaster of Students of the Upper School is Michael Malpiedi.
+The Assistant Headmaster of Students of the Upper School is Mr. David Eschrich.
 He assists the Headmaster with various administrative duties, and is primarily responsible for working with the Headmaster on matters of school culture and discipline.

-The Director of Campus Operations is Patrick Malone.
-He assists the Headmasters with logistics and operations of the campus, including the meal program, facility, and traffic order.
+The Director of Campus Operations is Ms. Mary Ann Connor.
+She assists the Headmaster with logistics and operations of the campus, including the meal program, facility, and traffic order.

-The Deans of the school are Catherine Brandolini and David Schuler.
+The Deans of the Upper School are Mr. Thomas Andrews, Mr. Eduardo Egusquiza, Dr. Charles Carpenter, Ms. Megan Oostindie, Ms. Kimberley Sanford, and Mr. Jack Weyrens.
 They are primarily responsible for working with the young men and women of the campus in academic and cultural matters, but also assists in the operation of the school more broadly.

-The Athletic Director is Gary Gray.
+The Athletic Director is Mr. Jim Holloway.
 He oversees all coaches and athletic activities at the school.
 All questions about sports, especially those pertinent to practice/game schedules and locations should be directed to the athletic office.

-The Registrar is Tamara Weatherton.
-She manages the Front Office, works closely with the Director of Campus Operations in to assist families with records and school business unrelated to student discipline and curriculum.
+The Registrars are Ms. Katherine Cotter, Ms. Sarah Schunk, and Ms. Alisha Richardson.
+They manage the Front Office, work closely with the Director of Campus Operations to assist families with records and school business unrelated to student discipline and curriculum.

-The Director of Academy Giving is Keo Strull.
+The Director of Academy Giving is Ms. Keo Strull.
 She is responsible for enlisting support from our community and for assisting them in their efforts to contribute to the school.
 She is assisted by Emily Glicksman,

-The College Counselor is Priscilla O'Neill.
+The College Counselor is Ms. Cheryl Mayne.
 She primarily works with High School students and their families to help them plan and execute college applications, and coordinates the school's administration of college admissions-related testing, such as the PSAT and PLAN.
 The Counselor also works closely with the Registrar and Headmaster to maintain official transcripts for students.

-After the school's second year of operation, some faculty will also serve as Master Teachers and work closely with the Headmaster with curricular, teacher-mentoring, and administrative tasks.
-The Headmaster, then, functions as the head of the Master Teachers.
+After the school's second year of operation, some faculty will also serve as Master Teachers and work closely with the Headmasters with curricular, teacher-mentoring, and administrative tasks.

-Questions or concerns about curricular should be directed to the appropriate teacher, master teacher, or the Headmaster.
+Questions or concerns about curriculum should be directed to the appropriate teacher, master teacher, or Headmaster.
 Questions or concerns about student conduct or discipline should be directed to the Assistant Headmaster and Deans.
-General questions regarding the school may be directed to Registrar or to the Headmaster.
+General questions regarding the school may be directed to the Registrars.
 If you are uncertain whom to contact about a particular issue, please contact the office, and we will direct you to the appropriate employee.

-The Great Hearts CEO and management team work with the headmasters and schools, and offer essential support.
+The Great Hearts CEO and management team work with the Headmasters and schools, and offer essential support.
 For more information about Great Hearts, please visit the website, greatheartsamerica.org.
 The Great Hearts management team includes:

-- Mr. Wade Dyke, CEO - Dr. Robert Jackson, Chief Academic Officer - Aaron Kindel, Superintendent of Great Hearts Texas - Mr. Bryan Smith, Executive Director, Dallas / Fort Worth - Mr. Andrew Ellison, Executive Director, San Antonio - Ms. Dejah Behnke, Vice President of Advancement - Ms. Deborah Zimmerman, VP of Finance & Administration - Ms. Diane Jones, Regional Director of Special Student Services
+- Mr. Jay Heiler, CEO - Mr. Jake Tawney, Chief Academic Officer - Mr. Brendan Miniter, Superintendent of Great Hearts Texas - Ms. Mandi Cannon, Executive Director, Dallas / Fort Worth - Mr. William Rutherford and Ms. Monet Lessner, Executive Directors, San Antonio - Ms. Diane Jones, Regional Director of Special Student Services